JamieHeather/stitchr/README.md

 4. '**Upload TCR details**'.
 Having selected a file with option (3), this button uploads the data and uses it to population the fields
 5. '**Species**'.
 Click either radio button to select human or mouse.
 6. '**Additional genes**'.
 If you wish to add additional genes in the TCRs which are not featured in the pre-programmed germline data for this species, they can be added here (as per using the `-xg` flag in `stitchr/thimble`) in FASTA format.
 Note that [unlike when provided genes via the additional-genes.fasta file](#providing-additional-gene-sequences), sequences should be provided with a simple FASTA header identifier, just with a short TCR name (and ideally with an allele number, *\*XX*).
 FASTA names must also not be the name of an existing gene.
 As the TCR gene names are included in the output, it's recommended that a name that will not accidentally be mistaken as another/currently described germline gene is used.
 7. '**Link TRA/TRB**'.
-Checkbox to enable linking of stitched alpha and beta chains.
+Checkbox to enable linking of stitched alpha and beta chains (left), and linker dropdown box to select a sequence to join alpha/beta chain recombinations from if box ticked (right).
-8. '**Linker**'.
-If the checkbox in (7) is ticked, stitched TCRs will be joined by the linker specified in this dropdown.
 Options are drawn from the Data/linkers.tsv file, or users can select 'Custom', which will make a text box appear.
 Note that no sanity checks (e.g. DNA validity or reading frame) are made for linker/linked sequences, so users should be sure of what linker sequences they choose to use.
-9. '**Link order**'.
+8. '**Link order**'.
 If the checkbox in (7) is ticked, stitched TCRs will be produced in this order.
 By default 'BA' (beta/alpha) is selected.
+9. '**Seamless stitching**'.
+Ticking this checkbox activates the seamless stitching mode (the equivalent of using `-sl` in regular `stitchr`).
+Junction sequences should be provided at nucleotides with padding nucleotides (ideally >20) on either side of the conserved junction-defining residues.
 10. '**Run Stitchr**'.
 Button to run `stitchr` using the information filled in elsewhere in the interface.
 11. '**Export output**'.
 Save the stitched TCR DNA sequences as a FASTA file.
 12. '**Exit**'.
 Closes the `gui-stitchr` interface.